briansimiyuj/doctor-appointment-app/README.md

         1. Filter the available slots based on the selected date
         2. Get all slots from the schedule (retrieve from schedule context)
         3. Group the slots by morning, afternoon and evening
+        4. Create dummy slots for the selected date

       #### Time Picker Component